FairRootGroup/FairMQ/fairmq/docs/Logging.md

 ## 5.2 Log verbosity

-The log severity is controlled via:
+The log verbosity is controlled via:
 ```C++
 fair::Logget::SetVerbosity("<verbosity level>");
 ```

-it is same for all sinks, and is one of the follwing values: `low`, `medium`, `high`, `veryhigh`, which translates to following output:
+it is same for all sinks, and is one of the following values: `low`, `medium`, `high`, `veryhigh`, which translates to following output:

 ```
 low:      [severity] message